jimbudarz/molecular-moviemaker/README.md

 ## The schema of the data analysis is as follows:

-** Function calls are specified for 'b0114' and may be slightly different for other experiments.

-** The comments below don't include masks, with the logic that they don't truly alter data, just exclude some unreliable data.

 ### LargeRun
 IS CALLED BY: none
 CALLS: GetExpFina, fetch_timepoints, rdCSPADTS, goodshotsonly, getXRayWavelength, generatePedestal, image2rad, AnalysisFunc, universalmaskmaker